scrapinghub/web-poet/docs/intro/tutorial.rst

 .. _books.toscrape.com: http://books.toscrape.com/

-To follow this tutorial you must first be familiar with Python_ and :ref:`install web-poet <install>`.
+To follow this tutorial you must first be familiar with Python_ and have :ref:`installed web-poet <install>`.

 .. _Python: https://docs.python.org/